kamarshad/PBSearchImage/README.md

 # PBSearchImage
 This is an iOS application developed using Swift programming language.
 It is based on the MVVM design architecture and followed the SOLID and DRY principle as much as possible.
-It provides the interface to search image from Pixabay (https://pixabay.com/).
+It provides the interface to search image from Pixabay (https://pixabay.com/) and view in full screen.

 ### Features ###
 * Search images from pixabay.